Label-Free Quantitation Using Spectra Counts

-The resulting comparison view will look something like this.
+The resulting comparison view will look something like this, depending on your run data and groupings.
 You can customize this grid to show other columns as desired.

 Most of the spiked proteins will show up in all 50 runs with a probability approaching 1.0.
 Two of the proteins, eta-Galactosidase and Plasminogen, appear in only half of the A mix runs.
 This is consistent with the low concentration of these two proteins in the Alpha mix as shown in t he table in an earlier section.
 Similarly, only beta-Lactoglobulin and Aprotinin fail to show up in all 25 of the runs for the B mix.
 These two are the proteins with the lowest concentration in beta.

 Overall, the identifications seem to be strong enough to support a quantitation analysis.

 The wide format of the ProteinProphet view is designed for viewing on-line.
 It can be downloaded to an Excel or TSV file, but the format is not well suited for further client-side analysis after downloading.
 For example, the existence of multiple columns of data under each run in Excel makes it difficult to reference the correct columns in formulas.
 The spectra count views address this problem.
 These views have a regular column structure with Run Id as just a single column.

 - Return to the MS2 Runs web part and select the same filtered set of runs.